chrfrenning/zentransfer-desktop/README.md

 Plus there's a ton of features I would like to see, and I guess you can come up with some too.

+## SharkTank: Should this exist?

+Is this something you need?
+Something you will use?
+Let me know if this utility is something you appreciate and will use.
+Simply send an email to hello@zentransfer.io and say Hi (maybe also where you're from).
+Or find ZenTransfer on Instagram and follow there.
+If I know there's users out there, it will be so much easier to find the time and energy to continue improving and developing this.

 ## Support my work

 I, Chris, am just an average photographer, but a (pretty good?) software engineer